roman-milk/roman-milk.github.io/blackmailing-a-feminist-bitch.md

+===

- ****** Blackmailing a Feminist Bitch ****** bysilkstockingslover© "Well, I think you can get Mommy's cunt ready for your father," Jasmine ordered, sitting beside her husband, spreading her legs before leaning in and kissing him.
+"Well, I think you can get Mommy's cunt ready for your father," Jasmine ordered, sitting beside her husband, spreading her legs before leaning in and kissing him.

  Mercedes, who was also her mother's submissive based on Syndom slut hierarchy (Syndom slut hierarchy was clear - the hierarchy was not based on age, but on when the woman becomes a Syndom slut; obviously all daughters became submissives to their veteran mothers, but older women were often submissive to younger ones if their father delayed the initiation into Syndom later than the usual eighteenth birthday), dropped to her knees between the nylon-clad legs of her mother.
 "Mommy, you got a Brazilian today," she announced, as she stared at her Mom's completely smooth cunt.